-Carefully transfer the hot popcorn into a large bowl.
-Drizzle with the herbed oil, tossing as you add the oil so all the popcorn is coated.
-Serve.
+Carefully transfer the hot popcorn to a large bowl.
+Drizzle with the herbed oil, tossing to coat the popcorn.

-Keep it Healthy: Oils like canola, safflower, or olive oil are a heart-healthier alternative to drizzle over popcorn in place of butter.
+Keep it Healthy: Oils like canola, safflower, and olive are heart-healthier alternatives to butter for drizzling over popcorn.

 Copyright © 2018 American Heart Association, Healthy For Good™